John Pinch (rugby)

-John Pinch (2 December 1870 – 3 March 1946) was an English rugby union footballer who played in the 1890s.
+John Pinch (2 December 1870 – 3 March 1946) was an English rugby union and rugby league footballer who played in the 1890s.
 He played at representative level for England, and at club level for Lancaster, as a forward, e.g. front row, lock, or back row.
-Prior to the 1901–02 season, Lancaster was a rugby union club.

 Background

 John Pinch was born in Lancaster, Lancashire, and he died aged 75 in Lancaster, Lancashire.

 Playing career

-International honours

 John Pinch won caps for England while at Lancaster in 1896 against Wales, and Ireland, in 1897 against Scotland.

-Change of Code

-When Lancaster converted from the rugby union code to the rugby league code for the 1901–02 season, John Pinch would have been approximately 31 years of age.
-Consequently, he may have been both a rugby union and rugby league footballer for Lancaster.